hchenqi/DynamicEditor/README.md

 - TupleDescriptor: `std::vector<descriptor_ref>`
 - UnionDescriptor: `std::vector<descriptor_ref>`

-The basic interpreter functions are provided by:
-- EmptyView
-- BooleanView
-- IntegerView
-- StringView
-- RefView
-- DescriptorView
-- ...

-The reference type of interpreter functions is:
-- interpreter_ref: `size_t`

-Each basic interpreter function class is registered in the `InterpreterRegistry` with a fixed order and contains its `interpreter_ref` statically initialized when registered.

 Each descriptor is registered in the `DescriptorRegistry` which is a set of `block_ref` kept in the data file storing unique descriptors.
 The reference type of a descriptor is:
 - descriptor_ref: `block_ref` (`block<std::variant<BasicDescriptor, ArrayDescriptor, TupleDescriptor, UnionDescriptor>>`)

-The constructed interpreter functions based on descriptors are provided by:
-- BasicConstructorView
-- ArrayConstructorView
-- TupleConstructorView
-- UnionConstructorView

-### View Components

-#### ItemView

-`ItemView` is the base view class for an item.
-It is inherited and implemented by specific view types :
-- EmptyView
-- BooleanView
-- IntegerView
-- StringView
-- RefView
-- DescriptorView
-- ...

-The class constructor of an `ItemView` is an interpreter function for an item.
-An `ItemView` is constructed by interpreting the item data.

-Each `ItemView` has a parent `ItemView`, except when it's the root item of a block.
-The parent `ItemView` or the `BlockView` calls the constructor of an `ItemView` providing its data.

-An `ItemView` can modify its data and construct a new item.
-It notifies its parent `ItemView` about its data change which then updates the parent item until the `BlockView` writes the updated root item in the block.

-#### BlockView

-`BlockView` displays block boundaries.
-It can contain a tree of `ItemView`, and can itself be contained in an `ItemView` as inline expansion of an item with Ref type.

-#### DescriptorView

-`DescriptorView` inherits `ItemView`.
-It constructs the interpreter function for items with descriptor type by looking up the descriptor from `DescriptorRegistry` and instantiating the corresponding `ConstructorView`.

-`ConstructorView` is the base class for a constructor that constructs an interpreter functions by a descriptor of a certain descriptor type.
-It is inherited and implemented by constructors of each descriptor type:
+`DescriptorView` is the base class for a constructor that constructs an interpreter function by a descriptor of a certain descriptor type.
+It is inherited and implemented by the descriptor view types:
-- BasicConstructorView
+- BasicDescriptorView
-- ArrayConstructorView
+- ArrayDescriptorView
-- TupleConstructorView
+- TupleDescriptorView
-- UnionConstructorView
+- UnionDescriptorView

-The corresponding `ConstructorView` is instantiated by `DescriptorSelect`. `DescriptorSelect` can modify the descriptor to change the type of the item and reinstantiate the `ConstructorView` based on the new descriptor.
-The new descriptor either refers to an existing descriptor in `DescriptorRegistry` or is newly added to it.
+The corresponding `DescriptorView` is instantiated by `DescriptorSelect`. `DescriptorSelect` can modify the descriptor to change the type of the item and reinstantiate the `DescriptorView` based on the new descriptor.
+The new descriptor either refers to an existing descriptor in `DescriptorRegistry` or is newly added in it.

 Type conversion is performed when the type of an item is changed.